How To Find The Abundance Of 3 Isotopes

 Definitions and Scientific Foundations

 An isotope is a variant of an element with the same number of protons but a different number of neutrons.
-This difference in neutron number leads to variations in atomic mass.
-For example, uranium has several isotopes, including uranium-235 (²³⁵U) and uranium-238 (²³⁸U).
+That said, this difference in neutron number leads to variations in atomic mass.
+Because of that, for example, uranium has several isotopes, including uranium-235 (²³⁵U) and uranium-238 (²³⁸U).
 Both have 92 protons, but ²³⁵U has 143 neutrons, while ²³⁸U has 146 neutrons.

 Isotopic abundance refers to the percentage of each isotope present in a naturally occurring sample of an element.
 These abundances are usually constant across different samples, but variations can occur due to specific geological or biological processes.
 Measuring these abundances accurately is vital for various applications, such as determining the age of rocks, tracing the origin of substances, and understanding nuclear reactions.